v-h-gn/Course-Planner/README.md

  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

+ Our project will be a course planning software for UCR students.
+ In our experience, showing prospective students the course plan and talking to them about how useful, as well as using it ourselves has shown us the benefits of a good course plan.
+We want to extend that tool but generate a custom course plan depending on conditions inputted by the user.

+ This project will be completed in C++, we have yet to decide what tools in specific we will use but will expect to know once we get a better grasp of the exact design details we want to incorporate.
+We intend to be able to generate a PDF or similar output course so we may or may not need special libraries for this.
+We also intend to be able to parse through the catalog for a specific inputted major and get the requirements they need & course prereqs and similar requirements.

+ The input output of our project will be any student specific information such as credits completed, courses taken and passed, expected or planned graduation date, which will create a customized course plan they can follow as they progress through their degree.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to